 \subsection{LLM Querying and Output Length Control}

 In line with prior observations that large language models often generate overly verbose outputs~\cite{nayab2025}, we control the response length through meticulous prompt design to improve conciseness and computational efficiency.
-Specifically, we instruct the LLM to: \begin{enumerate} \item Limit its reasoning to at most three potential categories for classification tasks or three representative numerical values for regression tasks. \item Restrict the total answer length within a budget of $\mathcal{B}$ words. \end{enumerate} In our implementation, we fix $\mathcal{B} = 50$.
+Specifically, we instruct the LLM to limit its reasoning to at most three potential categories for classification tasks or three representative numerical values for regression tasks, and to restrict the total answer length within a fixed budget of $\mathcal{B}$ words.
+In our implementation, $\mathcal{B} = 50$.